We are excited to share a new service offering with you.

 How does it work?

-Working alongside our quality Therapist, who will train and regularly review the work undertaken by the Therapy Assistant.
-Your child's Therapy Assistant will implement a contextualised program developed by the Therapist to meet the needs of your child.
+Therapy Assistants work alongside our qualified and experienced Firstchance Allied Health team member, who will train and regularly review the work undertaken by the Therapy Assistant.
+A comprehensive program of supports will be developed to meet the needs of your child.

-They are supervised by your child’s qualified Therapist to review if any changes are required for the next session.
-The Therapist will monitor and review the goals on a regular basis, and you will be consulted by our qualified therapist to ensure we continue to achieve sustainable outcomes for your child.
+They are supervised by your child’s qualified professional who will monitor and review the goals on a regular basis to review if any changes are required.
+You will be consulted by our qualified professional to ensure we continue to achieve sustainable outcomes for your child.

 What is the difference between a Therapist and a Therapy Assistant?

-Therapists - Allied Health professionals: are professionals such as physiotherapists, occupational therapists, speech pathologists, psychologists, and social workers who are university-trained and have high-level skills in their discipline area.
+Qualified Professionals - Are professionals such as physiotherapists, occupational therapists, speech pathologists, and specialist educators, are trained and have high-level skills in their discipline area.
 At Firstchance they are responsible for assessing, identifying, diagnosing, making recommendations, and supporting children with a disability or developmental delay or health conditions.

-Therapists will maintain responsibility for assessments and clinical decision making including working with you to identify, prioritise and review goals for your child and developing a program of supports and strategies which can be implemented by the Therapy Assistant.
+Qualified Professionals will maintain responsibility for assessments and clinical decision-making including working with you to identify, prioritise and review goals for your child and developing a program of supports and strategies which can be implemented by the Therapy Assistant.

 Therapy Assistant: can be university students training in Allied Health or qualified and skilled staff who have experience working with children and families.
-Therapy Assistants are employed under the supervision of an allied health professional who is required to develop goals with the family and develop a program of support for the Therapy Assistant to implement.
-The Therapy Assistant will be regularly supervised by a qualified Therapist.
+Therapy Assistants are employed under the supervision of a qualified professional who is required to develop goals with the family and develop a program of support for the Therapy Assistant to implement.
+The Therapy Assistant will be regularly supervised by a Qualified Professional.